 Our soul expands when we bring wisdom and perspective to life’s challenges.
 The heart is believed to be the organ of love, and the soul is the organ of meaning.
-When we pause occasionally and reflect on what our lives are showing us, we tend to our souls.

 How do you determine your soul lessons?